ConnectiveConsulting/ai-workshop/exercises/4.1-instructions/README.md

     - Keep methods short and focused on a single task.
     - Use XML comments for public APIs.
     - All comments should be written in pirate speak.
 Arr matey!
+    - If any of the above style rules are violated, you should change the code to match the style guide.
     ```

     > Take note of the "applyTo" field.
 These instructions only apply to *.cs files.